Updated August 2020

 We had such a hard time choosing our list of ten waterfalls when we first wrote this post that we added five more in this new version.
 There are still so many other waterfalls throughout the province that could be on the list.
 If you are looking for information on other waterfalls throughout New Brunswick, visit the Hiking NB trail list and search for waterfalls.
 You can also look for the waterfall symbol on any of the region or park maps.

 If you visit any of the waterfalls promise me that you will take a few minutes to just sit and enjoy the sights and sounds, and feel the magic of these places.
 Think of the people who have visited this same place over thousands of years.
 If you have young kids you probably won’t get a couple of minutes to just sit, but you can find the magic through them if you look for it.

-James and Vicki Donald are the creators of the Hiking NB website.
-They have been attempting to hike every trail in the province and have almost reached their goal.
-They share their adventures and trail information on the website, on social media, on radio and in magazines.
+James and Vicki Donald are the creators of the Hiking NB website and Explore Everywhere Podcast.
+They are attempting to hike every trail in the province and have almost reached their goal.
+They share their adventures and trail information on the website, on the podcast, on social media, on radio and in magazines.